suchja/Dopetrope/README.md

 - `/_head.cshtml`: Additional content for the `<head>` tag.
 - `/_navigation.cshtml`: The navigation bar at the top every page.
 - `/_navbar.cshtml`: The items of the navigation bar at the top of the page.
 - `/_header.cshtml`: The header section of the page.
-- `/_posts.cshtml`: Displays a set of posts stored in the children of a document passed as the partial model data.
-- `/_post.cshtml`: Displays an individual post inside a list of posts.
-- `/_post-after-content.cshtml`: Displays content at the bottom of a post, before comments.
-- `/_page-after-content.cshtml`: Displays content at the bottom of a static page.
-- `/_common-after-content.cshtml`: Displays content at the bottom of _any_ page.
-Included just after `/_post-after-content.cshtml` / `/_page-after-content.cshtml`.
-- `/_copyright.cshtml`: Displays a copyright attribution for the blog.
-By default, contains a paragraph with the `Copyright` setting.
+Replace this for a complete new header.
+This currently includes `/_navigation` on all pages.
+Additionally it calls `/_banner.cshtml` as well as `/_intro.cshtml`, if used for the homepage.
+- `/_banner.cshtml`: The image with the box containing a heading and short description.
+Located immediately after the navigation.
+To modify the text of heading and description, simply use the variables as defined in [settings](#page).
+- `/_intro.cshtml`: The section immediately below the *banner* (**only** visible on homepage!).
+This one you should replace with your own content or provide an empty file with this name to skip the *intro*.
+- `/_index-main`: The main content of the homepage.
+This includes `/_index-portfolio.cshtml` as well as `/_index-blog.cshtml`.
+If the default homepage of the theme suits your needs, you might want to leave this as it is and change the either `/_index-portfolio.cshtml` and/or `/_index-blog.cshtml`.
+Otherwise you could also ignore this file completely and directly include `/_index-portfolio.cshtml` and/or `/_index-blog.cshtml` from your `/index.cshtml`, if that is what you fancy!
+- `/_index-portfolio.cshtml`: The portfolio like section after the *intro* (**only** visible on homepage by default!).
+Currently you require a local copy of this file in your website to modify its content.
+As described in [this issue](https://github.com/suchja/statiq-dopetrope-theme/issues/20), there might be an easier "configuration" of the portfolio in the future.
+- `/_index-blog.cshtml`: The section showing the two most recent blog posts (**only** visible on homepage by default!).
+As described in [this issue](https://github.com/suchja/statiq-dopetrope-theme/issues/2) the amount of posts shown is currently not configurable.
+This uses the `/_post-overview.cshtml` to visualise an overview of each post.
-- `/_post-comments.cshtml`: Displays comments for a post.
+- `/_post-overview.cshtml`: A card like presentation with important information about a single post.
-- `/_post-comments-{engine}.cshtml`: Displays the contents of the "comments" section of a post when the `CommentEngine` setting is equal, case-insensitively, to `{engine}`.
-- `/_sidebar.cshtml`: Additional content for the sidebar on the main index page (ignored if you provide your own index page).
+- `/_content-header.cshtml`: This relates to content in the body of a page or post.
+Replacing this you can change how pages or posts show their image, heading and description.
 - `/_footer.cshtml`: The footer at the bottom of all pages.
+This file provides the basic layout with its rows and columns.
+The Content as well layout can be configured in the other footer related files (e.g. `/_footer-about.cshtml`).
+- `/_footer-about.cshtml`: This shows a small about section in the footer.
+This fits into the overall footer layout as defined in `/_footer.cshtml`.
+- `/_footer-contact.cshtml`: This shows a section with social media links and address in the footer.
+This fits into the overall footer layout as defined in `/_footer.cshtml`.
+- `/_footer-copyright-credits.cshtml`: Displays a copyright attribution and credits for the blog.
+By default, this is shown as last entry in the footer.
+- `/_footer-dates.cshtml`: This shows the dates section in the footer.
+This fits into the overall footer layout as defined in `/_footer.cshtml`.
+Based on [this issue](https://github.com/suchja/statiq-dopetrope-theme/issues/3) it is planned to handle these dates more easily for the user.
+- `/_footer-first-link-section.cshtml`: This shows a list of links in the footer.
+This fits into the overall footer layout as defined in `/_footer.cshtml`.
+- `/_footer-second-link-section.cshtml`: This shows another list of links in the footer.
+This fits into the overall footer layout as defined in `/_footer.cshtml`.
 - `/_scripts.cshtml`: Additional scripts or other content at the bottom of the page.

+### Homepage - modifying the default homepage

+As detailed in the previous list about all [partials](#partials), there are a few parts on the homepage, that sets it apart from other pages and posts:
+- *Banner*
+- *Intro*
+- *Portfolio*
+- *Blog-Overview*

+The theme provides partials for each of these parts.
+That means you can change the content of each of these parts by adding the related file to your `input` folder.
+You can copy the file from the theme's `input` folder to start with.
+Now you can change the content as you fancy.
+In case you like to completely skip a part, simply add its file to your `input` **without** any content.

 ## Sections

 In addition to globally changing sections of the site using the partials above you can also add the following Razor sections to any given page to override them for that page (which will typically disable the use of the corresponding partial):

 - `Head`: Additional content for the `<head>` tag (this section is additive with the content in the `_head.cshtml` partial).
-- `Navigation`: The navigation at the top of the layout.
-- `Header`: The header section of the page.
+- `Header`: The header section of the page (see [partials](#partials) for what is replaced by this section.).
-- `Footer`: The footer section of the page.
+- `Footer`: The footer section of the page (see [partials](#partials) for what is replaced by this section.).
 - `Scripts`: Additional scripts or other content at the bottom of the page (this section is additive with the content in the `_scripts.cshtml` partial).

 ## Styles

 There are three distinct extensibility points for styles:

-- to override Bootstrap variables, for instance [customize Bootstrap options](https://getbootstrap.com/docs/5.2/customize/options/), create an input file at `scss/_bootstrap-variable-overrides.scss` and add your variables there;
+- to override the style of a post (content within `<article>` tag styled by `box.post`), create an input file at `scss/_box-post-overrides.cshtml` and add the proper styling;
-- to override theme variables, for example to change the main color for the masthead gradient, create an input file at `scss/_variable-overrides.scss` and add your variables there;
+- to override theme variables, for example to change the primary color or the banner, create an input file at `scss/_variable-overrides.scss` and add your variables there;
 - to override any styles, create an input file at `scss/_overrides.scss` and add your styles there.

 You will find the definitions of overridable Sass variables in the following files:

-- `input/vendor/bootstrap/scss/_variables.scss` (Bootstrap variables and options);
-- the whole `input/vendor/startbootstrap-clean-blog/scss/variables` directory (to customize the Clean Blog theme);
-- `input/scss/_variables.scss` (to customize this variation of CleanBlog - masthead gradient color is here).
+- `input/scss/_variables.scss` (to customize this variation of the theme - primary color as well as banner styling is here).